1

 How much do assisted reproductive technology jobs pay per hour?

-As of Jul 1, 2026, the average hourly pay for assisted reproductive technology in the United States is $34.97, according to ZipRecruiter salary data.
+As of Aug 16, 2026, the average hourly pay for assisted reproductive technology in the United States is $34.97, according to ZipRecruiter salary data.
 Most workers in this role earn between $17.31 and $38.22 per hour, depending on experience, location, and employer.

-What are examples of assisted reproductive technology?
+What is an assisted reproductive technology?

 An Assisted Reproductive Technology (ART) job involves working in the field of reproductive medicine to help individuals and couples conceive.
 Professionals in ART roles may include embryologists, fertility specialists, and reproductive endocrinologists who perform procedures such as in vitro fertilization (IVF), intrauterine insemination (IUI), and egg or sperm freezing.
 They work in fertility clinics, laboratories, and medical centers, often collaborating with patients to develop personalized treatment plans.
 These jobs require specialized training in reproductive biology, medicine, or laboratory sciences.
 ART professionals play a crucial role in advancing fertility treatments and helping people achieve their dream of parenthood.

-What are the typical daily responsibilities of an Assisted Reproductive Technology professional?
+What are the typical daily responsibilities of an assisted reproductive technology professional?

 As an Assisted Reproductive Technology (ART) professional, your typical day involves preparing and analyzing patient samples, performing procedures such as in vitro fertilization (IVF) and embryo culture, and maintaining accurate laboratory documentation.
 You may also counsel patients, provide education about treatment protocols, and work closely with physicians, nurses, and other laboratory staff to coordinate care.
 Due to the precision and sensitivity required, professionals often work in sterile lab environments and follow strict quality control measures.
 Collaboration and clear communication are key, as ART procedures depend heavily on seamless teamwork to achieve successful outcomes for patients.
 This role is both technically demanding and highly rewarding for those passionate about making a meaningful difference in patients’ lives.